-Step 3: Make an announcement As you start on Substack, take a moment to reflect on the work you've done to date, the audience you've amassed, and the community you've built. □ Write an announcement post This move is an opportunity to zoom out on your work at large and to bring people along on the journey.
+Step 3: Make an announcement As you start on Substack, take a moment to reflect on the work you've done to date, the audience you've amassed, and the community you've built. ☐ Write an announcement post This move is an opportunity to zoom out on your work at large and to bring people along on the journey.
 When writers communicate their story in an announcement post, it can motivate new and existing subscribers to support you and spread the word.
-A great announcement post has the following elements: - ☐ Share your vision - ☐ Explain why subscriber support matters - Let subscribers know why Substack is a better experience for them - ☐ Consider adding a voiceover. - ☐ Keep the post free and open.
+A great announcement post has the following elements: - ☐ Make it clear that existing subscribers don't need to change anything. - ☐ Let subscribers know why Substack is better for their experience. - ☐ Share your vision. - ☐ Consider adding a voiceover. - ☐ Keep the post free and open.
 This should be a free post so as many people as possible can see it.
-Don't forget a button for readers to subscribe. - Use buttons.
-Be sure you have a subscribe button in the top quarter of every post.
-Each time you publish, it stands a chance of getting shared widely.
-Read great announcement posts from Decor8, SFGirlByBay, The Lost Arrow, Blocked and Reported, and So Many Thoughts. ☐ Link to your publication everywhere you can Update your email signature, personal website, and social media bios to include a link to your Substack.
+Don't forget a button for readers to subscribe.
+Read great announcement posts from Exponential Review, Blocked and Reported, Arc Digital, and So Many Thoughts. ☐ Link to your publication everywhere you can

+Update your email signature, personal website, and social media bios to include a link to your Substack.
 You want it to be the only link you direct people to. ☐ Post on Instagram Use our custom graphics to let your followers know you are now on Substack.
 Share the news in your stories and your feed, with a caption about your Substack.
 Learn more. □ Post on Twitter Do a thread using the language you crafted for your announcement post, and link to your Substack in a few of the threaded tweets.
 The first tweet in the thread should be eye-catching and something people are likely to retweet.
 Learn more.